Praise for The Mapmaker’s Daughter

 About the Author

-KATHERINE NOURI HUGHES, Iraqi-Irish by birth, has spent much of her career as a speech-writer.
-She has published two books on K-12 education, been a communications executive in the for-profit and non-profit sectors, and serves on the boards of the American University in Cairo, the Orpheus Chamber Orchestra and WNET/13, the public television station.
-She attended Princeton University where she received a Masters Degree in Near Eastern Studies.
-She lives in Princeton, New Jersey and has two daughters and two grandchildren.
+KATHERINE NOURI HUGHES, Iraqi-Irish by birth, attended Princeton University where she received a Masters Degree in Near Eastern Studies and where she serves on that department’s advisory council.
+After living in Cairo and traveling extensively in the region she returned to the U.S. and was a communications executive in both the for-profit and non-profit sectors.
+She has edited two books on k-12 education, and serves on the boards of the American University in Cairo, the Orpheus Chamber Orchestra and WNET/13, the public television station.
+She lives in New York City and Princeton, New Jersey and has two daughters and two grandchildren.
 The Mapmaker’s Daughter is her first novel.

 Visit the author’s website: www.themapmakersdaughter.com